 If you find yourself barely able to tolerate the nail pain from your manicure or pedicure, it could be a sign of infection or damage.

-So Why Do My Nails Hurt The First Night After Getting Them Done?
+Why Do My Nails Hurt After Getting Them Done?

 Regardless of whether you opted for acrylics or gel nails, here are some of the most common reasons why your nails hurt after getting them done.